SulemanRasheed/SulemanRasheed/README.md

 Based in Melbourne, Australia, Suleman is open to collaborations and data-driven projects in health, research, and AI innovation.
 -->

-Suleman Rasheed is a Data Scientist/Analyst (PhD) with 5 years of academic and 2+ years of professional experience in data analytics, statistical modelling, and machine learning.
+Suleman Rasheed is a Data Science Expert (PhD) with 5 years of academic and 2+ years of professional experience in data analytics, statistical modelling, and machine learning.
 He applies Python, R, SQL, and Power BI to build data-driven solutions, deliver insights, and support evidence-based decisions across research and industry settings.

 Based in Melbourne, Australia, Suleman is seeking opportunities as a Data Scientist, Data Analyst, Research Scientist, or Machine Learning Engineer, where he can apply analytical and computational methods to solve real-world problems.